Home

 It is impossible to give a "safe" age for giving teething biscuits to an infant, as one baby may not cope as well with chewing lumps at a particular age than another.

-Dealing with choking and other baby tips from the British Red Cross
+Dealing with choking – tips from the British Red Cross

 Using "forbidden" ingredients